liamgoodwin/movies-list/README.md

 * LiveData & Coroutines
 * Responsive UI w/ ConstraintLayout

+### OMDb API Key
+You will need to provide your own API key to successfully get this application running locally.
+You can visit the website here: http://www.omdbapi.com/ and request your own API key.
+It's completely free and should only take a few minutes.

+Once you have your API key you'll want to open the `java/com/liamgoodwin/movieslist/util/Constants.kt` file and set it as the value of the `OMDB_API_KEY` variable.

 ### Running the project
 1. Open the project in Android Studio.
 2. Open the 'Build Variants' tab and ensure you have the `:app` module set to `debug`.